Leslie Blackmon, “Family Swing”, collage/hand-painted papers

 Introducing Art on Paper:

 MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter its 42nd annual Art on Paper competition.
 Any original 2-D or 3-D work (excluding digital photography) created on or of paper, including collage, artist book, origami, printmaking, painting, sculpture, and more, will be considered.
-Works selected will be on exhibit in the MFA Circle Gallery, 18 State Circle, Annapolis, Maryland.
+Works selected will be on exhibit ONLINE in Curve Gallery.
 The exhibition chair is Candice Bigelow.